-You land at Heathrow, you want to call a taxi, open the map to your hotel and let people know you've arrived, but you discover your mobile has no data.
-With a UK eSIM from PuraSim, that problem disappears: you have active internet from minute one, without searching for SIM card shops or paying your operator's abusive rates.
-In this guide, I'll explain why you need data in the UK, what coverage you'll have, how many gigabytes to buy according to your trip, and how to activate it all by scanning a QR in one minute.
+You land at Heathrow, want to order a taxi, open the map to your hotel, and announce your arrival, only to discover your phone has no data.
+With a UK eSIM from PuraSim, that problem disappears: you have active internet from minute one, without searching for SIM card stores or paying your operator's abusive rates.
+In this guide, I'll explain why you need data in the UK, what coverage you have, how many gigabytes to buy depending on your trip, and how to activate everything by scanning a QR in one minute.
+This same guide is useful if you were looking for "eSIM England," "eSIM United Kingdom," or "eSIM Anglia": it's the same eSIM, only the search language changes.

 Why you need data in the UK

-Coverage and networks: EE, O2, Vodafone and Three
+Coverage and networks: EE, O2, Vodafone, and Three

 The British coverage map is one of the best on the continent.
 Four major operators share the country, and your PuraSim eSIM automatically connects to the local networks with the best signal in each area, without you having to configure anything.